MachFrum/Day-4-Assignment-PLP-S.E/README.md

      Most modern Gantt chart software allows for the easy adjustment of task durations and dependencies, allowing for rapid schedule updates.

 Q 8: What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+-

-A 8: My software solution is a B2B marketplace for small to medium businesses.
+My software solution is a B2B marketplace for small to medium businesses.

 A B2B marketplace for small to medium businesses (SMBs) aims to address several core issues that are highly significant to the target audience.
 Here's a breakdown: